 Preference matrices provide a lot more information beyond who won and lost, so they are often used in data analysis.
 One advantage of STAR Voting over choose-one is that all of this information is available.

-Creating a preference matrix by hand is just like tallying a STAR election, but with an extra step at the end:
+Creating a preference matrix by hand is just like tallying a STAR election, but with an extra runoff for each pair of candidates:

 - Total the scores given to each candidate in the election.